2023 Best Precision Metal Working Schools in Wisconsin

 Full Precision Metal Working at Northeast Wisconsin Technical College Report

-Madison Area Technical College did quite well in this year’s ranking of the best schools for precision metal working students.
-It came in at #7 on the list.
-Madison College is a fairly large public school located in the large city of Madison.
+Madison Area Technical College landed the #7 spot in the 2023 rankings for the best precision metal working programs.
+Madison College is a large public school located in the city of Madison.

 After completing their degree, precision metal working graduates from Madison College carry an average student debtload of $7,125.

-Western Technical College ranked #8 on this year’s Best Precision Metal Working Schools in Wisconsin list.
-Western Technical College is a small public school located in the city of La Crosse.
+Western Technical College came in at #8 in this year’s edition of the Best Precision Metal Working Schools in Wisconsin ranking.
+Western Technical College is a small public school located in the small city of La Crosse.

 After completing their degree, precision metal working graduates from Western Technical College carry an average student debtload of $5,500.